Learned Adaptive Mesh Generation: Method

+Given a PDE problem $\mathfrak B$, a boundary mesh $\partial \M$ and a parameter $\alpha$ to control the computational budget, we first sample a sparse set of data points $X=\{\X_i\}_{i=1}^n$, where $\X_i \in \mathbb{R}^3$ is inside the watertight domain and use a coarse solution to the PDE to obtain a corresponding scalar feature $\phii_i\in \mathbb{R}$ at each $\X_i$.
+This feature is either directly the degrees of freedom of the coarse solution or from estimated error from the coarse mesh solution using ZZ error estimator.
+We term these two variants as \emph{Direct} and \emph{Relative} methods respectively.

+The sparse data $\{\X_i, \phii_i\}$ is input to our trained neural network, $h_\theta$, which predicts a sizing field $S=\{\Sf_i\}_{i=1}^n$ defined on each $\X_i$.
+Finally, this sizing field is used by \textit{gmsh} to generate a high-quality adaptive mesh $\M_a$, on which a single, final FEM solve is performed to get the accurate solution $\U_a$.
+This general procedure is summarized in Algorithm~\ref{alg:LAMG}.

-\paragraph{Predicting the sizing field} The learning framework is a classic encoder-decoder architecture with a Graph Neural Network (GNN) as processor~\cite{hamilton2018representationlearninggraphsmethods}.
-So, $U$ is first encoded into a higher-dimensional ($16D$) feature vector at each node.
+The network used and the last two steps of Algorithm~\ref{alg:LAMG} remain common to both our variants.
+A neural network is used within the function $\texttt{InferSizingField}(\cdot)$.
+The network $h_\theta(X,\Phi)$ is a simple, lightweight learning framework using a classic encoder-decoder architecture with a Graph Neural Network (GNN) as processor~\cite{hamilton2018representationlearninggraphsmethods}, where $\Phi$ is first encoded into a higher-dimensional ($16D$) feature vector at each node.
 Then, a GNN uses message passing to diffuse information across the graph in the encoded space.
 Finally, a decoder maps the aggregated features into a scalar value at each node of the graph---the predicted \emph{sizing field}.
+It is trained using supervisory sizing field using classical AMR (details in Section~\ref{sec:training}).
+Given $X = \{\X_i\}_1^n$ with dimensions $n\times3$ and $\Phi=\{\phii_i\}_1^n$ with dimensions $n\times p$ ($p=1$ or $p=2$ as explained in Section~\ref{sec:directrelative}), we construct an undirected graph $G = (X, E)$ where the nodes are at the samples (rows) of $X$ and an edge $e_{ij} \in E$ exists if $\X_j$ is in the $k-$nearest neighbors (kNN) of $\X_i$ and if $e_{ij}$ is fully contained in the domain.
+Thus, we have graph $G$ with nodes $X$ and a scalar value at each node, represented collectively by $\Phi$.
+Finally, we remesh with \textit{gmsh} and solve on the adaptive mesh with FEM.